yogeshmpandey/M4DT/README.md

 ```

 2. It opens in default browser, locate the required jupyter notebook (m4dt.ipynb) file and double click on it to open and run.

+<h2 id="questions">Questions?</h2>

+If you have questions or experience problems please use the `issues` tab of this repository.